xriss/security-theater/readme.md

 [DOWNLOAD ZIP AND INSTALL ON CHROME HERE](https://github.com/xriss/security-theater/raw/refs/heads/main/security-theater.zip)

-This should just work, on CHROME / EDGE / CHROMIUM etc but is not signed so the browser may nag you to uninstall it every couple of weeks.
+This should just work, on CHROME / EDGE / CHROMIUM etc but is not signed so the browser may nag you to uninstall it every couple of weeks and you will have to jump through hoops to install it.

+So download the zip and extract it into a directory or clone this repo.
+Turn on developer mode in chrome and load an unpacked extension from the extension folder of this repo or whereever you extracted the zip to.

 SECURITY THEATER